tracevision/public_documantation/docs/01_Requests_and_Responses.md

    }
 }
 ```
+<br /><br />

 ### API call example

-Here is an example of API request to users search method in PHP:
+Here is an example of an API request to the users search method in PHP:
 ```php
 try {